 Subsidiary Country of incorporation and management Capital share held by TBS Group

 (direct)

 Telelink Business Services EAD Bulgaria 100%

 Comutel DOO Serbia 100%

-Telelink Business Services Montenegro DOO Montenegro 100%

 Telelink DOO Bosnia and Herzegovina 100%

 Telelink DOO Slovenia 100%

 Telelink Business Services DOO Croatia 100%

 Sedam IT DOO Croatia 100%

 Telelink Business Services DOOEL Macedonia 100%

-Telelink Albania SH.P.K.
-Albania 100%

 Telelink Business Services SRL Romania 100%

 Telelink Business Services Germany GmbH Germany 100%

 Telelink Business Services, LLC USA 100%

 (indirect) (through TBS EAD)

 Telelink BS Staffing EOOD Bulgaria 100%

 Green Border OOD Bulgaria 50%

-As of March 31 2024, the Company held shares in 12 subsidiaries, including:
+As of 30.09.2024, the Company held shares in 10 subsidiaries, including:

-- Telelink Business Services EAD (Bulgaria) (TBS EAD), Comutel DOO (Serbia) ("Comutel"), Telelink Business Services Montenegro DOO ("Telelink Montenegro"), Telelink DOO (Bosnia and Herzegovina) ("Telelink Bosnia"), Telelink DOO (Slovenia) ("Telelink Slovenia") and Telelink Albania Sh.p.k. ("Telelink Albania"), the participations in which were transferred into Company pursuant to a reorganization by means of spinoff of the Business Services activities of Telelink Bulgaria AD in August 2019; - Telelink Business Services DOOEL (North Macedonia) ("TBS Macedonia"), established by the Company in September 2019; - Telelink Business Services DOO (Croatia) ("TBS Croatia"), established by the Company in November 2020; - Telelink Business Services, LLC (USA) ("TBS USA"), established by the Company in January 2021; - Telelink Business Services SRL (Romania) ("TBS Romania"), established by the Company in November 2021; - Telelink Business Services Germany GmbH (Germany) ("TBS Germany"), established by the Company in January 2022; - Sedam IT DOO (Croatia) ("7IT"), acquired by the Company by means of a share purchase in March 2024.
+- Telelink Business Services EAD (Bulgaria) (TBS EAD), Comutel DOO (Serbia) ("Comutel"), Telelink DOO (Bosnia and Herzegovina) ("Telelink Bosnia") and Telelink DOO (Slovenia) ("Telelink Slovenia"), the shares in which were transferred into Company pursuant to a reorganization by means of spinoff of the Business Services activities of Telelink Bulgaria AD in August 2019; - Telelink Business Services DOOEL (North Macedonia) ("TBS Macedonia"), established by the Company in September 2019; - Telelink Business Services DOO (Croatia) ("TBS Croatia"), established by the Company in November 2020; - Telelink Business Services, LLC (USA) ("TBS USA"), established by the Company in January 2021; - Telelink Business Services SRL (Romania) ("TBS Romania"), established by the Company in November 2021; - Telelink Business Services Germany GmbH (Germany) ("TBS Germany"), established by the Company in January 2022; - Sedam IT DOO (Croatia) ("7IT"), acquired by the Company by means of a share purchase in March 2024.

-As of March 31 2024, the Company was the sole owner of all of the above subsidiaries and held indirect interests in two more companies controlled by TBS EAD.
-All directly and indirectly owned subsidiaries are governed in their respective countries of incorporation.
+As of 30.09.2024, the Company was the sole owner of all of the above subsidiaries, all of which are governed in their respective countries of incorporation and conduct active commercial operations.